Promoting Dignity of Workers in Our Supply Chain

 Why It Matters

-Forced labor is recognized as a risk in multiple industries employing migrant workers including seafood, electronics, apparel, and agriculture.
+Forced labor is recognized as a risk in multiple industries employing migrant workers including seafood, electronics, and agriculture.
 As migrant workers often rely on labor brokers to facilitate their migration and employment, they may be exposed to unethical and exploitative recruitment practices including being charged multiple fees for travel, passport and visa processing, medical examinations and other unspecified services.
 These fees can often be excessive, leading to debt that may leave workers vulnerable to further exploitation.